programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 topics: [r]
 difficulty: 3
 activity: analyzing
-abstract: In this lesson, you will learn how to download YouTube metadata and comments.
-This lesson also explores how to conduct computational text analysis using the Wordfish natural language processing algorithm.
+abstract: In this lesson, you will learn how to download YouTube comments and analyze the text data using the natural language processing algorithm, Wordfish.
 avatar_alt: Visual description of lesson image
 doi: XX.XXXXX/phen0000
 ---